stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-Note that the buffer offset is populated using the `offset` helper we implemented earlier.
+Note that the copy region uses the `offset` helper we implemented earlier to offset into the compound image array.

 Finally the copy command is invoked and we release the staged image:

 ```java